Department of Philosophy

 In this course, students both (1) learn the fundamental theories and principles that influence contemporary ethical discourse, and (2) develop the ability to apply these theories and principles to contemporary moral problems.
 Meets the General Education Requirement: Civic Knowledge and Engagement.

-The purpose of this course is to equip students with tools for understanding and communicating the rich intellectual foundations of a Judeo-Christian worldview.
-The course is divided into three sections.
-In section I, we consider various approaches to apologetics and discuss strengths and weaknesses of those approaches.
-This section also includes a survey of the epistemology of religious belief more broadly.
-In section II, we apply various apologetic approaches with an aim to showcase the rich intellectual foundation for (a) the existence of a perfect Being and (b) the revelation of God through Christ.
-Finally, in section III, we survey common atheological arguments, ranging from the problem of evil to the problem of hell.
-In all these sections, students will learn how to (i) package ideas in clear, organized form, (ii) effectively relate their ideas to their audience, and (iii) think critically and analytically about enduring, big questions relevant to all human beings.
+This course equips students to understand and communicate the rich intellectual foundations of a Judeo-Christian worldview.
+First, students learn various approaches to apologetics, the strengths and weaknesses of those approaches, and a survey of the epistemology of religious belief more broadly.
+Second, they apply these apologetic approaches with an aim to showcase the rich intellectual foundation for (a) the existence of a perfect Being and (b) the revelation of God through Christ.
+Third, students study common atheological arguments, ranging from the problem of evil to the problem of hell.
+Through the course, students learn how to (i) package ideas in clear, organized form, (ii) effectively relate their ideas to their audience, and (iii) think critically and analytically about big, enduring questions relevant to all human beings.

 PHIL 310, Formal Logic, 3 Units